 The data that is used throughout all of the work completed within this sector is very sensitive and personal to millions of individuals, and so if it was to get into the wrong hands, it could spell disaster for the victims.
 Confidential medical records are created and stored on a daily basis, meaning that their databank vastly increases as each day passes.

-A potential problem that healthcare sector organisations, such as hospitals, hospices, dental surgeries and eye clinics, face is that they need quick access to their data in order to operate efficiently, but they also need to ensure that the data is completely protected.
+A potential problem that healthcare and medical sector organisations, such as hospitals, hospices, dental surgeries and eye clinics, face is that they need quick access to their data in order to operate efficiently, but they also need to ensure that the data is completely protected.

 Reports suggest that the NHS suffered over 100 data breaches within the 15/16 financial year, which was an 81% rise from the previous year.
 Despite not being categorised as information management disasters, these minor breaches could have led to a much more effective issue at any point.